rtic-rs/rtic/book/en/src/preface.md

 ## Example

-For the running example, a snapshot of the ARM Cortex M [NVIC] may have the following configuration (after task `A` has been pended for execution.)
+For the running example, a snapshot of the ARM Cortex M [Nested Vectored Interrupt Controller (NVIC)][NVIC] may have the following configuration (after task `A` has been pended for execution.)

 | Index | Fn  | Priority | Enabled | Pended |
 | ----- | --- | -------- | ------- | ------ |